 We collect data in real time, on a platform that our parents can access via a parent portal.
 It allows us to show the child’s progress towards goals.
 Every six months, we revisit the treatment to assess your child’s progress and skill acquisition.
 The treatment plan is adaptive; we adjust it as needed to meet your child’s needs and improve performance.
 It’s very exciting to see how many skills a child develops over time!

 “We’re trying to work ourselves out of a job.
 We want to prepare your child for real life situations, interactions, and environments.
 We don’t want your child to be in therapy forever.”

-~ Anusha Sadruddin – Clinical Operations Manager, Allen TX Center
+~ Anusha Sadruddin – Clinical Operations Manager, Allen, TX ABA Center